 In today’s fashion landscape, sustainability is not just a fancy buzzword; it is a necessity.
 Brands are under pressure to reduce their environmental impact be it materials or manufacturing and everything in between.
 One key area making strides is sustainable color management, crucial in the design and production process.
-Adopting digital color management tools like ColordesQ becomes vital in reducing waste and increasing efficiency as demand for eco-friendly practices grows.
+Adopting digital color management tools is vital to reducing waste and increasing efficiency as demand for eco-friendly practices grows.

 Challenges in Traditional Color Management